Site iconSite icon SAG Infotech Official Tax Blog Upto 20% Off on All Software

 Every company is required to file the Audited financial statement and annual return as per The Companies Act, 2013 within 30 days and 60 days respectively from the conclusion of the Annual General Meeting date.
 Filing of an Audited financial statement is governed under Sections 129 and 137 of The Companies Act, 2013 read with Rule 12 of the Company (Accounts) Rules, 2014 and annual return is governed under Section 92 of the Companies Act, 2013 read with Rule 11 of the Companies (Management and Administration) Rules, 2014.

-2. Hold another Board Meeting for approving the draft financial statements, Board Report, and Annual Return by the directors of the company.
+1. Hold another Board Meeting for approving the audited financial statements, Board Report, and Annual Return by the directors of the company, and recommend re-appointment of the retiring statutory auditors of the company and fixation of the remuneration if any.

-3. Conduct the Annual General Meeting of the Company and pass the necessary resolutions.
-Please note that the financial statements are considered final only when the same is approved by the shareholders at the General Meeting.
+2. Conduct the Annual General Meeting of the Company and pass the necessary resolutions, such as consideration and adoption of the audited financial statement together with the board report and auditor report.
+Please note that the financial statements are considered final only when the same is adopted by the shareholders at the General Meeting.

 File ROC Returns Via Gen CompLaw Software, Get Demo!